All spoilers are unmarked.

-- Closet Geek: She admits to being a manga reader and knows otaku terms like Tsundere and Yandere.
+- Closet Geek: She admits to being a manga reader and knows about otaku terms like Tsundere and Yandere.

 - Death Seeker: After the trial, she chooses to be executed than to live in shame for her crimes.
-However, she's extremely terrified of death despite what she's telling to her classmates.
+However, she's extremely terrified of death despite what she's telling her classmates.